Bear spotted near downtown Hartford

-HARTFORD, Conn. — A bear has been spotted in near downtown Hartford.
-It is behind an apartment complex on Chestnut St., in a tree.
+HARTFORD, Conn. — A black bear was spotted in a tree behind an apartment complex on Chestnut Street near downtown Hartford, police confirmed to FOX61 News.

 The Department of Energy and Environmental Protection (DEEP) has a crew on their way.

-Hartford police have blocked off Chestnut St from Albany Ave. to Homestead.
-They have asked people to stay out of the bear's line of sight, the bear may come down on it's own if it does not see people.
+Hartford police blocked off Chestnut St from Albany Ave. to Homestead, but it has since reopened.
+They have asked people to stay out of the bear's line of sight, as they hope it might come down on its own if it does not see people.

+According to DEEP, Connecticut's bear population is growing much faster than it was a decade ago.
+Bears are now even living in areas considered poor habitats for them all because they can access human food.

+Black bears are native to Connecticut so the ultimate goal is to be able to co-exist with them peacefully in a home they share.

 This is a developing story.
 Stay with FOX61 for updates.